Scientists Warn Against Consumer Protection Nominee

 The CPSC is the top federal consumer watchdog in the country.
 Its five-member board, which Beck will lead for seven years if she is confirmed, is responsible for reviewing safety information and collecting injury reports for more than 15,000 types of products, from baby toys to sports equipment to home appliances.

-The commissioners oversee product recalls and safety bulletins, as well as gathering information about potentially dangerous products.
+The commissioners oversee product recalls and safety bulletins, as well as gather information about potentially dangerous products.

 The Trump administration cited Beck's scientific training and long career working on science and health policy for the federal government in its nomination announcement.
 But many scientists and public health experts say Beck has not adequately protected the public from toxic chemicals and pollution over the course of her career.